-1. Go off the beaten path.
+1. Go Off the Beaten Path

-2. Connect with like-minded travelers.
+2. Connect with Like-minded Travelers

 People who participate in small group travel tours typically have similar interests.
 If you’re heading out on a sailing excursion, for example, it’s probably because you enjoy sailing, as do others on the boat.
 Small group travel tours provide a more intimate experience than large tours, which may not have a specific focus.

-Traveling in a small group also allows for more one-on-one time with the guide.
+Traveling in a small group allows for more one-on-one time with the guide.
 I found this particularly beneficial while on a small group travel tour in Vietnam.
-It was my first time in the country and I wanted to learn as much as I could in the short period of time I was there.
+It was my first time in the country, and I wanted to learn as much as I could in the short period of time I was there.
 I went on a guided Halong Bay tour with six other people.
 Our tour guide sat with us during our downtime, which gave us the added benefit of getting to know him and his culture on a deeper level.
 I find the same true when I’m leading small group travel tours.
 I get the bonus of listening to each person’s story and sharing my love for travel.

-The phrase, “you get what you pay for” holds true for small group travel tours.
+The phrase, “you get what you pay for,” holds true for small group travel tours.
 Small tours are likely going to cost more per person than going with a large group.
 But the experience, more often than not, will far outweigh the cost.

-5. Have less responsibility.
+5. Have Less Responsibility

 If you’re a solo traveler, you know that travel can be exhausting.
-You’re responsible for all of the planning, bookings, navigating, problem-solving, etc. Going on small group travel tours can alleviate those things and allow you to relax and soak up each minute of the trip.
+You’re responsible for all the planning, bookings, navigating, problem-solving, etc. Going on small group travel tours can alleviate those things and allow you to relax and soak up each minute of the trip.
 We would be happy to help you book one at your preferred destination.